 #26: Have a realistic expectation

 Fiverr sellers are typically working hard at an affordable price.
 You probably have an idea of how many hours or days it will take if you were to do the task yourself.
 Convert the amount you pay into an hourly wage, and you will most likely agree that you are not spending a lot on the service.
-Have a realistic expectation and know that the amount you pay will probably reflect the quality of the work.
+Have realistic expectations and know that the amount you pay will probably reflect the quality of the work.

 #27: You are responsible for verifying the copyright

 As for a logo, you should not expect a seller to perform a trademark search from USPTO.
 Even an intellectual property law firm can only do best-effort IP searches and cannot guarantee that your logo will not be challenged.
-So don’t expect to pay $5 that includes legal work that worth hundreds of dollars.
+So don’t expect to pay $5 which includes legal work that is worth hundreds of dollars.

 Fiverr tips for post-delivery, review, and tips